1giba/datalayer/README.md

 * No fat models;
 * Standardized methods;
 * More instictive;
-* Improves more easily readable.
+* Improves more easily readable;
+* Easily caching results.

 ## Installation